3v3 Speed Tournament

 Challenges

-All teams are given 1 offensive challenge and 2 defensive challenges.
+All teams are given 2 offensive challenges and 3 defensive challenges for the seeding games and 1 offensive challenge and 2 defensive challenges for the bracket.
+You only have those challenges for the entirety of those games.
 All challenges must be done through the team's captain.
 If another player outside of the captain challenges, the challenge automatically fails and the team loses a challenge.
 Extra challenges may be given on the lead refs discretion.
+If a challenge is won, the challenging team will retain their challenge.

 Offensive Challenge